Getting started

 What's next

-Now that you know how to get a pool up and running, check our end to end tutorial on how to self-host an LLM Pool, or go full on easy-mode by joining a public pool.
+Now that you know how to get a pool up and running, check our end to end tutorial on how to self-host an LLM Pool.